A Point Earned, is a Point Scored

 Granted the sport has more than a few issues, but the most important one that must be addressed before all others is a lack of individual scoring.
 A point earned is a huge change for wrestling, something that will obviously create a great deal of controversy, most of it coming from the coaches.
 The source of their objections will center on the fear they have that they might lose to a team that had previously been a walk over.
 But that won’t happen, at least in the long run because coaches know how they won in the past and will adjust accordingly.

 Please remember, a vast majority of wrestlers don’t care what the score is when the final buzzer sounds, as long as they have their hand raised.
-So the athletes don’t have a dog in the fight, and I don’t blame them for low scoring, and often boring matches.
-It’s the rules they’re playing to and if it is action we want, we need to change the rules the athletes are playing to.
+So, the athletes don’t have a dog in the fight, and I don’t blame them for low scoring, and often boring matches.
+It’s the rules they’re playing to, supported by the coaches, and if it is action we want, we need to change the rules the athletes are playing to.

 If we’re to make significant changes to wrestling relative to scoring, athletes need to know that each point they earn makes a difference.
 They also need to feel that the sport respects them enough and the chances they take to make this change.